AdobeDocs/experience-manager-65.nl-NL/help/forms/using/chart-component-interactive-communications.md

 ---
 title: Het gebruiken van grafieken in Interactieve Mededelingen
-seo-title: De component van de grafiek in Interactieve Mededelingen
+seo-title: Chart component in Interactive Communications
 description: Met diagrammen in een interactieve communicatie kunt u grote hoeveelheden informatie comprimeren tot een eenvoudig te analyseren visuele indeling
-seo-description: AEM Forms verstrekt een grafiekcomponent die u kunt gebruiken om grafieken in uw Interactieve Communicatie tot stand te brengen.
-Dit document verklaart basis en agentenconfiguraties van de grafiekcomponent.
+seo-description: AEM Forms provides a chart component that you can use to create charts in your Interactive Communication.
+This document explains basic and agent configurations of the chart component.
 uuid: 978aa431-9a5b-4964-b37c-7bfa8c3f49b9
 content-type: reference
 topic-tags: interactive-communications